A short tour of Doveridge history

-Before 1771 the Cavendish family would have lived in some style but in nothing like the manner of Henry Manners Cavendish, who had the hall built.
+Before 1771 the Cavendish family would have lived in some style but in nothing like the manner of Henry Cavendish 1st Baronet, who had the hall built.
 We have two contenders for the family residence and both were on LOWER STREET.
 Lower Street is the oldest part of the village and forms part of the medieval route which ran between Tutbury and Uttoxeter.
-The Tudor house, now called LOWER STREET FARM4 and its neighbour, OLD HALL FARM both have a pedigree worthy of consideration but research suggests that the Tudor building, which has been dated as mid 1500s is the more likely.
+The Tudor house, now called LOWER STREET FARM 4 and its neighbour, OLD HALL FARM both have a pedigree worthy of consideration but research suggests that the Tudor building, which has been dated as mid 1500s is the more likely.

 Opposite you will find the PRIMARY SCHOOL with its light airy class rooms complete with computers and the more traditional books and blackboard.